AndreasG11/MAE224/Lab-4:-Lift-and-Drag---Spring-2020.md

 Figure 5: Airfoil in the wind tunnel.
 </p>

-The airfoil was mounted into a wind tunnel, similar to the picture shown above.
-However, the data you will be using was obtained in a pressurised wind tunnel.
-Therefore, you cannot assume that density is constant across all data.
+The airfoil was mounted into a wind tunnel like the picture shown above.
+The data you will be using was obtained in a pressurised wind tunnel.
+Therefore, you cannot assume that the density is constant across all data.
+Instead, the density at each measurement point is provided in the data.
 The chord of the airfoil is 0.17 m, and the span is 0.255 m.
 The airfoil is hollow and contains 32 pressure taps along the center of the body completely encircling it.
 Using these pressure taps, you can determine the coefficients of lift and drag around the body.
-Since you did not take this data yourself, you should include a citation like this: Brunner C E, Kiefer J, Hansen M O L, and Hultmark M. Unpublished data, 2020.
+Since you did not take this data yourself, you should include a citation like this in your lab report: Brunner C E, Kiefer J, Hansen M O L, and Hultmark M. Unpublished data, 2020.

-The data you are provided with consists of three text files, each corresponding to a different velocity.
+The data you are provided with consists of three text files, each corresponding to a different Reynolds number.
 The columns in the text file are angle of attack, velocity, density, lift from force sensor, drag from force sensor, and the pressures from all pressure taps.
 The first pressure tap is at the trailing edge.
 The order then moves along the bottom of the airfoil to the leading edge, and then along the top of the airfoil towards the trailing edge.
 Thus, the top side is taps [17:32,1] and the bottom side is taps [1:17].
 Pressure output is in Pascals (Pa).
 Force output is in Newtons.

 Calculate the Reynolds number of each data set.

-Choose one Reynolds number and plot the pressure distribution of the top surface and the bottom surface at zero angle of attack.
+Choose one Reynolds number and plot the pressure distribution of the top surface and the bottom surface at zero angle of attack (c_p vs. position along chord).
 Is this what you would expect?
 When plotting pressure distributions, make sure your signs are correct.

 Choose one Reynolds number and plot the pressure distribution on the top of the airfoil at the angle right before stall, and the angle right after stall.
 Compare them.